FLINDERS QUARTET'S 2018 COMPOSER DEVELOPMENT PROGRAM

 Successful applicants will be invited to spend intensive time with the quartet and composition mentor on their composition.
 The workshops will take place in Melbourne and will be open to the public, allowing aspiring composers to witness the creative process of other composers as well as demonstrating their own compositional development.
 The workshops will culminate in a produced recording to be broadcast by media partner, 3MBS Fine Music Melbourne, and a public, live-streamed performance of the works with 5stream; thus providing the composers an invaluable reference and promotional tool, and documenting the development of chamber music in Australia.

-Supported by Creative Victoria, this third annual workshop will involve up to six emerging composers and their new compositions, giving each of the participating composers a career-leveraging opportunity.
+Supported by Creative Victoria and Australia Council, this third annual workshop will involve up to six emerging composers and their new compositions, giving each of the participating composers a career-leveraging opportunity.
 Over the course of ten days, the pieces will take shape and will be crafted to best showcase the composer’s intent.

 While the program is open to composers of all ages, a special place will be given to a composer below the age of 30, supported by Scarlet’s Fund.
 This participant will also be eligible for a one week residency at artists’ retreat, All That We Are, in Tasmania, with return airfare provided.